|AddressGreat Path Manchester, CT|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Manchester Community College, the tuition for in-state residents is $3,912.
 Combined with fees of $552, the $1,200 cost of books and supplies.

 Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $13,232 in tuition.

 Students at Manchester Community College are eligible for federal financial aid.
 The average federal aid awarded to students at Manchester Community College was $4,618 last year, with 57% of students being awarded federal aid.

 Student composition is an important deciding factor for most students applying to Manchester Community College.

 Manchester Community College has a good gender split, with 55% of undergraduates being female and 45% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 100% of all students reside in undefined.
-You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in undefined
+At the school, most students are Connecticut residents; in fact, 100% of all students reside in Connecticut.
+You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in Connecticut

 The student to faculty ratio at Manchester Community College is 16:1.
-This means that you should have no trouble getting the academic support you need from Manchester Community College to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.